Back to Criminal Justice

 • Fewer people incarcerated in America’s jails;

-• Fairer, more just, and more equitable use of jails by eliminating disparities in the justice system that harm people of color, people with low income, people with disabilities, and individuals with mental health and substance use issues, with an acknowledgement that the greatest harm is felt by people with multiple intersecting identities;
+• Fairer, more just, and more equitable use of jails by eliminating disparities in the justice system that harm people of color, people with low income, people with disabilities, and individuals with mental health and substance use issues, with the acknowledgment that the greatest harm is felt by people with several intersecting identities;

 • An increase in the number of cities and counties undertaking reform; and